Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-\textbf{Past population density IV.} Population density in the 1500s is the number of inhabitants per square kilometer in the 16th century.
-Population density at the beginning of the colonial age determined colonial institutions' inclusiveness.
-Sparse populations in the 16th century induced Europeans to settle and develop Western-style institutions, while denser populations made extractive institutions more profitable. \citet{acemogluReversalFortuneGeography2002} use this IV to show that European institutions positively affect economic growth.\footnote{They also use urbanization in the 1500s as an IV.
-Using this IV produces similar estimates.} Figure \ref{fig:first-stage-population-density} confirms that higher population density in the 16th century corresponds to lower democracy levels today.
+\textbf{Past population density.} Population density in the 1500s is the number of inhabitants per square kilometer in the 16th century.
+Sparse populations in the 16th century induced Europeans to settle and develop Western-style institutions, while denser populations made extractive institutions more profitable.
+As a result, population density at the beginning of the colonial age determined colonial institutions' inclusiveness. \citet{acemogluReversalFortuneGeography2002} use this IV to show that European institutions positively affect economic growth.\footnote{They also use urbanization in the 1500s as an IV.
+Using this IV for our analysis produces similar estimates (available upon request).} Figure \ref{fig:first-stage-population-density} confirms that higher population density in the 16th century corresponds to lower democracy levels today.
+Doubling population density at the beginning of the colonial age is associated with a 0.5 (s.e. = 0.09) standard deviation decrease in democracy (Table \ref{tab:first-stage} column 3).
 Similar to the European settler mortality IV, we use this IV for ex-European colonies.

-\textbf{Legal origin IV.} This IV is a dummy variable for British legal origin that takes the value 1 if the country's legal origin is British (common law) and 0 if it is French, German, or Scandinavian (civil law).
+\textbf{Legal origin.} This IV is a dummy variable for British legal origin that takes the value 1 if the country's legal origin is British (common law) and 0 if it is French, German, or Scandinavian (civil law).
 Many countries derive their legal systems from European colonization \citep{portaLawFinance1998}.
 Such legal origin determines how the law protects civil liberties and political rights.
-Indeed, first-stage regressions show that countries with British legal origin are significantly more democratic today (Table \ref{tab:first-stage}).
+Indeed, first-stage regressions show that countries with a British legal origin are significantly more democratic today, exhibiting a 2.0 (s.e. = 0.6) standard deviation increase in democracy (Table \ref{tab:first-stage}, column 5).